Steel Mace Yoga | Revolutionize How You Practice Yoga

 While the movements are intriguing, my favorite part about Steel Mace Yoga is the mental aspect.
 Steel Mace Yoga is more than a physical practice and ensures a mind and body workout.
 Both the steel mace and a traditional practice offer mental stimulation.
 The combination of these two practices is out of this world!
 The two references I like to use when explaining this to friends/ those interested in SMY (Steel Mace Yoga) is how the mace encourages mindfulness in each practice.
 I found myself correcting a pose I thought I had locked down.
 Synchronized breath and movements are also used to connect the mind and body, making sure participants are truly present and mindful of their movements and what is happening on the mat.

 Based off of yogic beliefs such as letting go of the ego and humbling oneself, Steel Mace Yoga builds off of those principals and the mace encourages self awareness, patience and humility.
 Mindfulness is a major component in this practice.
 The mace challenges the awareness of the body by incorporating moves strengthening wrists, forearms, shoulders, the core and legs- it truly is a full body workout!

 If Steel Mace Yoga sounds like something you’re interested in learning more about and keeping up with, click here for updates when workshops and classes will be in your area.
 Be sure to follow SMY on Instagram and other social media platforms, as well!

-I’m headed to the next Steel Mace Yoga Workshop in New Jersey at Advanced Fitness & Wellness on Saturday, October 6th.
-I would love for you to join me and start your own Steel Mace Yoga journey!
+I’m headed to the next Steel Mace Yoga Workshop in New Jersey at Advanced Fitness & Wellness.
+Stay tuned for my review of the workshop!